Central Aceh Regency

-Central Aceh Regency (Kabupaten Aceh Tengah) is a regency in Aceh Special Region (Nanggroe Aceh Darussalam) of Indonesia.
+Central Aceh Regency (Kabupaten Aceh Tengah) is a regency in Aceh province of Indonesia.
 It is located on Sumatra island.
-Formerly this regency covered a much larger area; in 1969, the Southeast Aceh Regency was separated from the Central Aceh Regency, and in 2003 the Bener Meriah Regency was separated from the remaining Central Aceh Regency.
-The remaining regency covers an area of 4,454.04 square kilometres and had a population of 175,527 according to the 2010 census, which rose to 215,576 at the 2020 Census; the official estimate as at mid 2021 was 218,684.
+Formerly this regency covered a much larger area; on 4 June 1974, the Southeast Aceh Regency was separated from the Central Aceh Regency, and on 18 December 2003 the Bener Meriah Regency was separated from the remaining Central Aceh Regency.

+The remaining regency covers an area of 4,527.53 square kilometres and had a population of 175,527 according to the 2010 census, which rose to 215,576 at the 2020 Census; the official estimate as of mid 2024 was 232,606 - comprising 117,470 males and 115,136 females.
 Most of its inhabitants are Gayo.
 Central Aceh is famous for its Lake Laut Tawar.
 Its capital is Takengon, in Lut Tawar District.

 The residual regency is the main centre of coffee production within Aceh province and is home to the Gayo people who are mostly concentrated in this regency and in the neighbouring Bener Meriah Regency and Gayo Lues Regency.

 Geography

 The regency borders Pidie Regency, Bireuen Regency and Bener Meriah Regency to the north, East Aceh Regency to the east, Gayo Lues Regency to the south and West Aceh, Pidie, and Nagan Raya regencies to the west.

-Central Aceh District is a highland with an altitude between 200 – 2600 meters above sea level with an area of 4,454.50 km2.
+Central Aceh District is a highland area with an altitude between 200 – 2600 metres above sea level and with an area of 4,527.53 km2.

 Administrative districts

-The regency is divided administratively into fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres and the number of villages (rural desa and urban kelurahan) in each district.
+The regency is divided administratively into fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2024.
+The table also includes the locations of the district administrative centres, the number of villages (gampong) in each district, and its post code(s).